KJHJason/Cultured-Downloader-Logic/api/cf/python_scripts/README.md

 Caveats of using virtual displays:

-- This script will not work on Windows as it requires `xvfb` to create a virtual display.
+- For Windows, the script will ignore the `--virtual-display` flag as it requires `xvfb` to create a virtual display.
+  - Note: `xvfb` is not available for Windows.
+  - You can run the script using the provided Docker image.
 - For Linux, you will need to install `xvfb`.
   - `sudo apt-get install xvfb`
   - Run `xvfb-run` to check if `xvfb` is installed and working.